Edgar Martínez: Early life

-Professional career
+Playing career

-Prospect
+Prospect (1982–1987)

-At the suggestion of the owner of his semiprofessional team, Martínez attended a tryout held by the Seattle Mariners of Major League Baseball (MLB).
-Despite nearly missing the tryout after a long night working at the factory and being "so tired [he] couldn't swing the bat," The Mariners signed him to a contract with a $4,000 signing bonus (a small amount at the time) on December 12, 1982.
+At the suggestion of the owner of his semi-professional team, Martínez attended a tryout held by the Seattle Mariners of Major League Baseball (MLB).
+Despite nearly missing the tryout after a long night working at the factory and being "so tired [he] couldn't swing the bat," the Mariners signed him to a contract with a $4,000 signing bonus (a small amount at the time) on December 12, 1982, shortly before his 20th birthday.
 He initially considered declining the offer, due to the money he was making in Puerto Rico, but Carmelo convinced him to sign.

 Martínez made his professional debut in Minor League Baseball with the Bellingham Mariners of the Class A-Short Season Northwest League in 1983 as a third baseman.
-He had a .173 batting average, zero home runs and only 18 hits.
-The scout who signed Martínez convinced Hal Keller, the Mariners' general manager, to assign him to the Arizona Instructional League (AIL) after the season.
-Keller did not believe Martínez would be able to hit in the major leagues, and initially did not want to assign him to the AIL, which is reserved for the best prospects.
+He had a .173 batting average, no home runs and only 18 hits in 32 games.
+He struggled with speaking English early in his career.
+The scout who signed Martínez convinced Mariners general manager Hal Keller to assign him to the Arizona Instructional League (AIL) after the season.
+Keller did not believe Martínez would be able to hit in the major leagues and initially did not want to assign him to the AIL, which is reserved for the best prospects.
 Keller included Martínez in the AIL that year, where he batted .340.

 In 1984, Martínez batted .303 with 15 home runs and 84 walks for the Wausau Timbers of the Class A Midwest League.
-Martínez played for the Chattanooga Lookouts of the Class AA Southern League and Calgary Cannons of the Class AAA Pacific Coast League (PCL) in 1985, batting .258 in 111 games for Chattanooga and .353 in 20 games for Calgary.
+Martínez played for the Chattanooga Lookouts of the Double-A Southern League and Calgary Cannons of the Triple-A Pacific Coast League (PCL) in 1985, batting .258 in 111 games for Chattanooga and .353 in 20 games for Calgary.
 He returned to Chattanooga in 1986 and had a .960 fielding percentage, which led all third basemen.
 Playing for Calgary in 1987, Martínez had a .327 batting average, 10 home runs, and 31 doubles in 129 games.
-He led Calgary in batting average, as well as hits, doubles, batting average, on base percentage, games played, and walks.
+He led Calgary in batting average, hits, doubles, games played, and walks.